-AZ Child Find
+AZ Find/Child Find

 Child find is a component of the Individuals with Disabilities Education Act (IDEA ’04) that requires Public Education Agencies (PEA) to locate, identify, and evaluate all children with disabilities, aged birth through 21, located within their boundaries of responsibility who are in need of early intervention or special education services.

 AZ FIND Coordinator Becky Raabe (928) 637-1871

 Medicaid School-Based Claiming (MSBC) is a joint federal and state program that offers reimbursement for both the provision of covered medically necessary school-based services and for the costs of administrative activities, such as outreach activities to identify eligible students and enroll them in the program, that support the Medicaid school-based program.
 Schools may provide a wide range of health care and related services to their students, which may or may not be reimbursable under the Medicaid program.
 For more information, visit the Medicaid School-based Claiming page.

 All school districts and charter schools are required to annually administer the nine-question State Performance Plan, Indicator 8: Parent Involvement Survey to all parents of students with an Individualized Education Program (IEP).

 Parent Involvement Survey Contact Information

 Parent Involvement Survey Coordinator Becky Raabe (928) 637-1871

 The Arizona Department of Education grants approvals for private school special education programs that seek to provide specially designed instruction to students placed by a public education agency.

 ED-P and Approved Private Day Specialist Victoria Naser 602-364-4016